Paralysis agitans; Shaking palsy

 - Changes in your heart rate

-Medications control symptoms, mostly by increasing the levels of dopamine in the brain.
-At certain points during the day, the helpful effects of the medication often wears off, and symptoms can return.
-If this happens to you, your health care provider may need to change the:
+At certain times during the day, the medicine often wears off and symptoms can return.
+If this happens, your health care provider may need to change the:

 - Amount of time between doses